oxitocin/hex4a-blog/_posts/2025-11-01-HCTF2025-bussing-around.md

 - Any device that sends out a Modbus command is the **client**, and the responding device is the **server**.
 - For this challenge, it's important not to overthink the process as you look through this packet capture.

-Reading more into the protocol, we can see that the Modbus TCP/IP ADU is specified specified as `MBAP Header + Function code + Data`, with the MBAP (MODBUS Application Protocol) Header structure as follows:
+Reading more into the protocol, we can see that the Modbus TCP/IP ADU is specified specified as `MBAP Header + Function code + Data`, as shown in the table below:

 | Name           | Len (Bytes) | Function                                                                              |
 | -------------- | ----------- | ------------------------------------------------------------------------------------- |